electron/electron/docs/tutorial/security.md

 The `eval()` method has precisely one mission: To evaluate a series of characters as JavaScript and execute it.
-It is a required method whenever you need to evaluate code that is known ahead of time.
+It is a required method whenever you need to evaluate code that is not known ahead of time.
 While legitimate use cases exist, just like any other code generators, `eval()` is difficult to harden.

 Generally speaking, it is easier to completely disable `eval()` than to make it bulletproof.
 Thus, if you do not need it, it is a good idea to disable it.